matomo-org/matomo-sdk-ios/README.md

 After that you can set a new Dimension,

 ```
-MatomoTracker.shared?.set(value: "1.0.0-beta2", forIndex: 1)
+matomoTracker.set(value: "1.0.0-beta2", forIndex: 1)
 ```

 or remove an already set dimension.

 ```
-MatomoTracker.shared?.remove(dimensionAtIndex: 1)
+matomoTracker.remove(dimensionAtIndex: 1)
 ```

 Dimensions in the Visit Scope will be sent along every Page View or Event.
 Custom Dimensions are not persisted by the SDK and have to be re-configured upon application startup.

 ### Custom User ID

-To add a [custom User ID](https://matomo.org/docs/user-id/), simply set the value you'd like to use on the `visitorId` field of the shared tracker:
+To add a [custom User ID](https://matomo.org/docs/user-id/), simply set the value you'd like to use on the `visitorId` field of the tracker:

 ```
-MatomoTracker.shared?.visitorId = "coolUsername123"
+matomoTracker.visitorId = "coolUsername123"
 ```

 All future events being tracked by the SDK will be associated with this userID, as opposed to the default UUID created for each Visitor.